rohitashbishnoi91/Audio_Transcription/README.md

 - Includes speaker identification ("who spoke when")
 - Handles various audio formats (WAV, MP3, etc.)

-### 2. AI Blog Title Generation
+### 2. Blog Title Generation
-- Generates title suggestions using Facebook's BART model
+- Generates title suggestions using a template-based approach
-- Implements multiple generation strategies for diverse titles
+- Provides diverse title suggestions based on content analysis
-- Provides confidence scores for suggestions
+- Includes confidence scores for suggestions
 - Supports title updates and regeneration
-- Caches models for better performance
+- Uses a simple but effective pattern matching system
+- Templates include various formats like:
+  * "The Future of {topic}"
+  * "Understanding {topic}: A Comprehensive Guide"
+  * "How {topic} is Changing the World"
+  * "The Impact of {topic} on Society"
+  * "Exploring the World of {topic}"
+  * "Why {topic} Matters in 2024"
+  * "The Evolution of {topic}"
+  * "Breaking Down {topic}: What You Need to Know"

 ## Prerequisites